The Vatican is a state-like entity. Legal personality of state-like entities. International legal status of the subjects of the federation

 Distinguish types of invalidity international treaty:

-1) relative - the signs are: violation of internal constitutional norms, mistake, deceit, bribery of a representative of the state;
+1) relative – the signs are: violation of internal constitutional norms, error, deception, bribery of a state representative;

-2) absolute - the signs include: coercion of the state or its representative; the contradiction of the treaty to the basic principles or peremptory norm of general international law (jus cogens).
+2) absolute – the characteristics include: coercion of the state or its representative; a treaty that is inconsistent with fundamental principles or a peremptory norm of general international law (jus cogens).

-Termination of international treaties is the loss of its legal force.
+Termination of international treaties means loss of their legal force.
 Termination of the contract is possible in the following cases:

 1. When executing international treaties.